Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 5/20/2011

 Dominique Strauss-Kahn, the scandal-ridden former head of the International Monetary Fund (IMF) is entitled to the presumption of innocence until proven guilty.
-But, if he did try to rape the hotel maid in New-York in May 2011, his behavior would conform to the type of misconduct common among malignant narcissists.
+But, if he did try to rape the hotel maid and let her go about her business making the bed and throw pillows, his behavior would conform to the type of misconduct common among malignant narcissists.

 Sam Vaknin, Ph.D. - 5/1/2011

 The commoditization and commercialization of Time are recent phenomena.
 Until the advent of the Industrial Revolution, man’s time was at the mercy of Nature and the seasons or surrendered to superiors and masters to be allocated at their will.
 Serfs and servants, vassals, and clergy were mere cogs in social machines which dictated what they did and, as importantly, when they did it, in accordance with strict long-predetermined schedules.